openmobilityfoundation/mds-core/README.md

 * Development versions of mds-audit, mds-policy, and mds-compliance
 * MDS logging (mds-logger), daily metrics (mds-daily) and Google sheet reporting app for technical compliance.

+## Contributing, Code of Coduct, Licensing

+Read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) document for rules and guidelines on contribution, code of conduct, license, development dependencies, and release guidelines.

 ## Contents

 ### Stable Content